navhealth/llm-medicaid-eligibility/README.md

 # llm-medicaid-eligibility

-A methodology for using large language models to create user-friendly applications for Medicaid redetermination and other social services
+Source code for "A methodology for using large language models to create user-friendly applications for Medicaid redetermination and other social services" (Ratna et al., 2024)

 ## Getting Started